Scottish National Entitlement Card: Young People

-Until 31st January 2022, all Scottish residents aged 16-18 years old and full-time volunteers aged between 19 and 26 years old were able to get discounted bus and rail fares, via the Young Scot NEC.
+Until 31 January 2022, all Scottish residents aged 16–18 years old and full-time volunteers aged between 19 and 26 years old were able to get discounted bus and rail fares, via the Young Scot NEC.

-After 31st January 2022, all Scottish residents aged 5-21 years are able to travel on access free bus transport in Scotland using either the Young Scot NEC or the National Entitlement Card.
+After 31 January 2022, all Scottish residents aged 5–21 years are able to travel on access free bus transport in Scotland using either the Young Scot NEC or the National Entitlement Card.
 Children under 5 already get free bus fares.

-In Edinburgh, all residents living within Edinburgh are also entitled to free travel on the Edinburgh Trams.

-Despite the Edinburgh Trams being included, the Glasgow Subway has not been included for Glasgow residents.
-This is due to local councils having the say on whether these schemes are included in concession travel.

-Full-time volunteers from 22-26 years old are still able to get discounted bus and rail fares and, 16-18 years old are able to get discounted rail fares, as this carries on from the previous scheme.
+Full-time volunteers from 22–26 years old are still able to get discounted bus and rail fares and, 16–18 years old are able to get discounted rail fares, as this carries on from the previous scheme.

 Ferry Concessions

 Residents of the Western Isles, Orkney and Shetland also receive two free return ferry trips to the Scottish mainland if they receive free bus travel or the Young Scot travel discount.